faridashams/digital-writing-folio/exercises.md

    *  Reader takes an active role in progressing the story.
    *  The story will remain static and unmoving without the user reader's interactions.

+- How does this work make you reflect on your own ideas and what you might do for your own piece?

+  * This work also dives deep into secrets and mysteries, and it uses embedded clues in objects that are clickable: it reveals more of the story.
+This idea is similar to mine.
+It made me think of how I can use clues and hidden secrecy around in my Twine project.
+My piece doesn’t use objects like this creative work per say.
+It doesn’t have clickable broken glass you can click onto, but it has clickable dialogue and scratched out words that reveal more than an object could.
+I took in what House on the Hill did with its own secrets, and meshed it to become what I would use in my own piece.

+House on the Hill also used one continuous audio throughout the game.
+It was a suspenseful tune that put me on the edge of my seat while I was reading.
+It enhanced the experience for me.
+I wanted to do something similar as well.
+Since my piece is very heavily jazz and crime inspired, I think I’ll add audio that resembles that.
+Perhaps a jazz song while the troupe performs, or a crime theme song once the work begins.
+I also wanted to add in audio in the background to match whatever is happening on screen.
+For example, if someone is having a conversation, I want chatter to play in the back.
+If people are fighting or eating breakfast or singing, I want the audio to resemble exactly that.
+So, using the same idea from House on the Hill of having audio that matches, but enhancing it even more to make it a full rounded experience for the player.
+I haven’t found suitable audio yet, but I’m working on it.

 ## Week 8
 ##### Reflection on Feedback and Peer Presentations: